Trying to Conceive, Pregnant or Breastfeeding? Rethink These 9 Beauty Ingredients.

 - What they are: Parabens are used as preservatives in many products including cosmetics, food and drugs.

-- Safety concerns: There is concern that parabens may mimic estrogen, causing fertility issues and breast cancer.
+- Safety concerns: According to the Environmental Working Group, there is concern that some parabens may mimic estrogen, causing fertility issues and breast cancer.

 - What they’re used in: makeup, moisturizers, shampoos and conditioners, shaving creams and soaps